This is a meme I saw on my WhatsApp Status today:

 Do you do Uber, too?
 “Yes.
 They’ll soon unblock me.”

 They blocked you?
 But why?
 “I cancel a lot.
 I try to have a strategy with my movement so I cancel a lot.
 That’s why they blocked me.”

-It was a short trip but because I hadn’t called her with the Taxify app, we’d had to agree on N1K, which, in the light of the shocking and inspirational story she just gave me for free, I felt compelled to pay her more.
+It was a short trip but because I hadn’t called her with the Taxify app, we’d had to agree on N1K, but, in the light of the heartwarming story she just gave me for free, I felt compelled to pay her more.

-It’s amazing the meanings we can find in our own life when we take a glance at other people’s lives.
+It’s amazing the inspiration we can find in our own life when we take a glance at the lives of others.

 I got out of the car and wished Ada the very best.
 You’d probably do the same, too.

 P.S: That’s definitely not Ada on the Cover of this story.

 P.P.S: You should share this post with someone.